 Fishing Year Percent difference between the ACL and 5-year average annual landings for Preferred Alternative 2 Percent difference between the ACL and 5-year average annual landings for Alternative 3 Percent difference between the ACL and 5-year average annual landings for Alternative 4

-2023 -14% -18% -23%
+2023 0% -5% -10%

-2024 -11% -16% -20%
+2024 3% -2% -7%

-2025 -9% -14% -18%
+2025 5% 0% -5%

-2026+ -8% -12% -17%
+2026+ 7% 2% -4%

-&lt;sup>aAlternative 1 (No Action) is tracked in part using CHTS estimates for charter and private recreational landings while Alternatives 2 (Preferred) through 4 would be tracked in part using FES estimates for charter and private recreational landings.
-As such, the economic effects of Alternative 1 (No Action) cannot be directly compared in a quantitative manner to the other alternatives since the accounting methods used to track the CHTS and FES are vastly different and are not forward projecting.
+&lt;sup>aAlternative 1 (No Action) is tracked in part using CHTS measurements for charter and private recreational landings while Alternatives 2 (Preferred) through 4 would be tracked in part using FES measurements for charter and private recreational landings.
+As such, the economic effects of Alternative 1 (No Action) cannot be directly compared in a quantitative manner to the other alternatives since the accounting methods used to track the CHTS and FES are notably different and are not forward projecting.
 Thus, Alternative 1 (No Action) cannot be considered in this analysis.

 The estimated change in potential landings by sector under Preferred Alternative 2 through Alternative 4 are provided in Table 4.1.2.3 and Table 4.1.2.5.
 Table 4.1.2.4 and Table 4.1.2.6 show the resulting estimated change in net economic benefits by sector and Table 4.1.2.7 shows the estimated change in net economic benefits for Action 1 in aggregate for both sectors combined.
-In the 2023 fishing year, Preferred Alternative 2 is estimated to result in an increase in potential net economic benefits of \$153,247 for the commercial sector, a decrease in potential net economic benefits of \$962,001 for the recreational sector, and a decrease in potential net economic benefits of \$808,754 for both sectors combined (2020 \$).
-By the 2026 fishing year and beyond, Preferred Alternative 2 is estimated to result in an increase in potential net economic benefits of \$212,548 for the commercial sector, a decrease in potential net economic benefits of \$950,914 for the recreational sector, and decrease in potential net economic benefits of \$950,914 for the recreational sector, and decrease in potential net economic benefits of \$738,366 for both sectors combined (2020 \$).
+In the 2023 fishing year, Preferred Alternative 2 is estimated to result in an increase in potential net economic benefits of \$138,185 for the commercial sector (as measured in producer surplus or PS), a decrease in potential net economic benefits of \$788,341 for the recreational sector (as measured in consumer surplus or CS), and a decrease in potential net economic benefits of \$650,156 for both sectors combined (2020 \$).
+By the 2026 fishing year and beyond, Preferred Alternative 2 is estimated to result in an increase in potential net economic benefits of \$184,778 for the commercial sector, a decrease in potential net economic benefits of \$778,229 for the recreational sector, and decrease in potential net economic benefits of \$778,229 for the recreational sector, and decrease in potential net economic benefits of \$593,450 for both sectors combined (2020 \$).